goldendoggies/CFA_STUDY_L2/README.md

 # CFA Level 2 - November 2024

-## Introdution
-This project is create for my personal benefit.
-I am using this as a learning tool to learn about web development concepts and document them in a fun and creative way.
-Please feel free to use and comment or contribute.

-Check it out Live!
+## Check it out Live!
 https://goldendoggies.github.io/CFA_STUDY_2024/

+## Introduction
+I built this for my own benefit.
+This is a learning tool for web development concepts and a fun and creative way to document progress.

+Please feel free to clone/fork, comment or contribute.

+## Screenshots
 Here are a few screenshots of the current state.

-homepage
+Homepage

+Progress

+Example notes

 ## Technologies